jloughry/Unicode/README.md

 As well as U+2B58 HEAVY CIRCLE (&#x2b58; or <img src="https://github.com/jloughry/Unicode/raw/master/graphics/18px-Unicode_HEAVY_CIRCLE.png" alt="Unicode HEAVY CIRCLE"/>) for the power off symbol.

-- Note that POWER SLEEP SYMBOL has now been moved into the "Miscellaneous Technical Symbols" block in the Basic Multilingual Plane (BMP) at position U+23FE and given its proper name at last.
+- Note that POWER SLEEP SYMBOL has been moved into the "Miscellaneous Technical Symbols" block in the Basic Multilingual Plane (BMP) at position U+23FE and given its proper name at last.